Shark-vil/xray_vless_easy_install_script/README.md

 ## Arguments:
 * --help - Print help info
 * --install - Installing Xray
-* --install-expert - Installation mode for advanced users.
-Allows you to configure Shadowsocks and install WARP / TOR proxy.
 * --remove - Deletes Xray
 * --reinstall - Reinstalls all configs and services
 * --renew - Reinstalls ONLY configuration files, without reinstalling services
 * --vless-qr - Outputs the Vless connection code to the terminal
+* --vless-ws-qr - Outputs the Vless WebSocket connection code to the terminal
 * --shadowsocks-qr - Outputs the Shadowsocks connection code to the terminal

 ## How use?